DanOlner/randomNetworkDistancer/README.md

 ```
 * (A shapefile for Great Britain is included).
 * Depending on where you are, check you're converting to the right coordinate system
-(currently UK national grid is being converted to lat-long):
+(currently UK national grid is being converted to lat-lon):
 ```
 randomPointOrigins <- spTransform(randomPointOrigins, CRS("+init=epsg:4326"))
 randomPointDestinations <- spTransform(randomPointDestinations, CRS("+init=epsg:4326"))